goobbess/goobbess.github.io/_posts/2023-02-24-mascgirls.md

 i heard a theory from another femboy and they said that femboys are just incels that figured out a way to get pussy. and i like that theory.

-i feel like this posts stems from a great hatred towards men. which inadvertedly is somewhat self-hatred.
+i feel like this post stems from a great hatred towards men. which inadvertedly is somewhat self-hatred.